 We discuss the latest topics and trends in economic development with subject matter experts and influencers from across the nation and around the world.

-The Arkansas Inc. Podcast is available on Anchor, Apple Podcast, Spotify, Stitcher, Breaker, Overcast, and Radio Public.
+The Arkansas Inc. Podcast is available on Spotify, Apple Podcast, Google Podcasts, Soundcloud, Stitcher, Overcast, Podbean, Radio Public, and other podcast platforms.
 If you would like to listen on a mobile device, download the app for your preferred listening platform.
-Search for "Arkansas Inc." or click one of the links above from your device.
+Search for "Arkansas Inc" or click one of the links above from your device.
 From there, you will find our podcast page and be able to access episodes.

 Don't forget to subscribe to be notified when we publish a new episode.